Russell2259/Easyviolet/README.md

 // Encode a url Easyviolet.getProxiedUrl('https://example.com');

-// Change/set the configuration
-await Easyviolet.setConfig(config); // Use a configuration similar to the one used to start easyviolet

 // Other parameters
 Easyviolet.scriptsLoaded; // Returns true|false
 Easyviolet.config; // The configuration passed down from the node process in json format